13 Signs That You May Be ‘Bugged’

 #8) The car appears broken into, but nothing was taken

-Something inside the vehicle seems “off”, but nothing was stolen.
-You may have noticed that the seating was moved even though the vehicle hasn’t been driven by anyone else.
-Items inside the vehicle may appear to have been moved or rummaged through or there are new items in the vehicle.
+Something inside the vehicle seemed “off,” but nothing was stolen.
+You may have noticed that the seating was moved even though the car hasn’t been driven by anyone else.
+Items inside the vehicle may appear to have been moved or rummaged through, or there may be new items.
 This may have occurred multiple times, as the eavesdropper may need to retrieve a device to download the collected data or recharge the battery.

 #10) Electronics in the car are behaving erratically

-The electronics in the car, including the radio and displays, are acting strange, which could result from interference from a covert surveillance device.
+The electronics in the vehicle, including the radio and displays, are acting strange, which could result from interference from a covert surveillance device.

 #11) Others seem to know your whereabouts